Metal-on-Metal Hip Joint Replacement Failure

 - Dislocated hip

-- Leaking of toxic substances in your bloodstream from your hip implant like chromium or cobalt
+- Leaking of toxic substances in your bloodstream from your hip implants like chromium or cobalt

 - Degenerative Heart Disease or Cardiomyopathy